Missing Your Period on the Pill

-Looking to skip your period?
 Use Simple Health to get a birth control prescription online, without the hassle of an office visit.
 Complete our doctor-designed online consultation, and based on your health history and birth control preferences, a doctor will prescribe a brand that will best work for you.
-Birth control pills are free with most insurance plans, and start at just $15 a month without.
+Birth control pills have a $0 copay with most insurance plans, and start at just $15 a month without.
 Best of all?
 Once you’ve received your prescription, we’ll deliver your pills right to your door for free, so you never have to make a pharmacy run again.

 Easy, affordable options for birth control, shipped to your door.
 Yes, it’s possible.